swatbotics/ursim/README.md

-Whenever you open a new terminal session, you will need to re-activate the virtual environment before using `ursim` by repeating these two commands, depending on your OS.
+Whenever you open a new terminal session, you will need to re-activate the virtual environment before using `ursim` by repeating these two commands, depending on your OS (make sure to replace `PATH_TO_URSIM` with whatever directory you cloned the repository into):

 #### Windows: